 Saturday, September 24, 2022

 In the opening to the 2022-23 Season, Andris Nelsons leads the Boston Symphony and the Lorelei Ensemble in Gustav Holst’s sweeping The Planets, and Awadagin Pratt makes his BSO debut with a concerto by J.S.
-Bach and Jessie Montgomery’s Rounds, on demand.
+Bach and Jessie Montgomery’s Rounds.

 Andris Nelsons, conductor